radams15/CircuitTesterDocs/Evaluation/docs/future_development.md

 ## Code improvement

 I would like to split my backend into a proper, separate library that can be used by other programs.
 This would be beneficial as the library can be developed separately and used in multiple programs to port to different devices.
-As the only dependency of the analysis section is Eigen, which is compiled statically, that section can be compiled for any device that supports the C++14 standard.
+As the only dependency of the analysis section is Eigen, which is compiled into the project statically, the library could be compiled for any device that supports the C++14 standard.
+This would help to create a mobile client, as there are C++ compilers available to create Android and IOS apps utilising C++ code.

 ## Program Improvements: